Episode II: Part IV - The Case of the Menacing Notes

 Matt smiled and winked; he grabbed his sports jacket, turned around and headed for the door, printouts in hand.
 “I’ll be in touch,” he said, walking out of the office.

 Delia paused, then walked up to the door, peaking through the shade, watching until he drove out of the office complex parking lot.
-She turned and walked back to her desk, grabbed her handbag, stuffed the cuffs and mace inside and walked toward the main office door.
+She turned and walked back to her desk, grabbing her handbag.
+Stuffing her cuffs, mace, iPhone, and hand held taser inside, she turned again and walked back to the door.

 He’ll just have to fire me.